Canadian Immigration Courts and Administrative Tribunals

 The RPD holds hearings for those who file for refugee protection under sections 96 and 97 of the IRPA.
 The hearings are limited to people who file for asylum either inside Canada or while entering Canada.
 Those who file for refugee status outside Canada will be dealt with by the United Nations High Commissioner for Refugees (UNHCR) and Immigration, Refugees, and Citizenship Canada (IRCC) directly.

 The Refugee Appeal Division (RAD)

-The RAD takes care of the appeals to the decisions made by the RPD under subsection 171 of of the IRPA.
+The RAD takes care of the appeals to the decisions made by the RPD under subsection 171 of the IRPA.
 Both the refugee claimant and the Minister may file for the appeal.
-The RAD usually does not hold oral hearings, but reviews written submissions of both parties and a panel of three members decides whether to allow or to dismiss the appeal.
+The RAD usually does not hold oral hearings but reviews written submissions of both parties, and a panel of three members decides whether to allow or dismiss the appeal.

 The Federal Court of Canada (FC)

-Not every adverse decision by the immigration authorities give you the right to appeal the decision.
+Not every adverse decision by the immigration authorities gives you the right to appeal the decision.
 Some examples of not-being-able-to-appeal situations include the following:

-- Economic immigration applications such as the Express Entry, the Federal Self-employed class, the Provincial Nominee Programs, and the Start-up Visa.
+- Economic immigration applications include the Express Entry, the Federal Self-employed class, the Provincial Nominee Programs, and the Start-up Visa.

 - Temporary Resident Visa or Permit applications